Your Perfect Catskills Vacation: Where to Stay and What to See

 When Peekamoose owners Devin and Marybeth Mills converted an old farmhouse in Big Indian into humble country kitchen, they did so with quite a bit of know-how.
 That's because the pair had already cut their teeth in a few of NYC’s most impressive institutions (see: the Hudson River Club, Le Bernardin, Gramercy Tavern, etc.) It's all about the freshest ingredients at Peekamoose—"silly name, serious food"—whose daily revolving menu relies on local growers.
 Split a starter before digging into specialties like the wood-grilled pork tenderloin with rainbow Swiss chard, fennel confit, and grilled peach and watercress.

 Scribner's Catskill Lodge, Hunter, NY

-A bespoke mountain lodge for the urban explorer, Scribner’s mixes a minimalistic aesthetic—vintage rugs, custom-built furniture, rustic-chic details—with 20 acres of mountainside right outside its front door.
+A bespoke mountain lodge for the urban explorer, Scribner’s mixes a minimalistic aesthetic—vintage rugs, custom-built furniture, rustic-chic details—with 20 acres of mountainside for skiing or hiking (depending on the weather) right outside its front door.
 Planning on spending a night in?
 Dine on the cedar deck at onsite Prospect Restaurant and Bar, which serves local cuisine around a fire pit.

 The DeWitt Oak Hill, Oak Hill, NY